 While the self-help leaders of the past and present disagree on which personal development strategies help individuals grow the fastest, they all agree that happiness, success, and fulfillment can only come when individuals are willing to step outside of their comfort zone.

 There are a seemingly endless amount of ways that we can challenge ourselves and expand our comfort zones.
-One of the surest ways to do so, on an continuos basis, is to ask ourselves “How can I step outside of my comfort zone?,” and use the answers we discover to further our personal growth.
+One of the surest ways to do so, on a regular basis, is to ask ourselves “How can I step outside of my comfort zone?” and use the answers we discover to further our personal growth.
 When we take steps to improve the quality of our lives, in any area of life, we will be handsomely rewarded both internally and externally.
 As the prominent American author Neale Donald Walsch told us:

 Life begins at the end of your comfort zone.”